Reserved for a Private Event with Kylee

 Release your day in a slow kind of way with Sunset Slowdown.
 This yang to yin style offering invites you to first dynamically engage your body to relieve tension built up through the day, then surrender into longer holds that promote the peace and relaxation your body-mind craves.

 Rise and shine for your body and mind.
 This offering integrates yin and yang aspects of asana and pranayama practice to optimize energetic vitality and presence.
 Feel into the freshness of all kinds of new beginnings and endings, and explore the magnitude of your limitless potential.
+This practice is an opportunity to reconnect with yourself, care for your nervous system, and explore the expansive potential that arises when effort and surrender meet.

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Reserved for Private Event - Kylee Moats - 1pm-5pm

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Reserved for Private Event - Kylee Moats - 1pm-9pm